-To submit, please send a cover letter containing your bio, pronouns, and relevant social media you’d like attached, in an email addressed to email@example.com with the subject line [POETRY or FICTION or NONFICTION or OTHER] SUBMISSION.
+To submit, please send a cover letter containing your bio, pronouns, and relevant social media you’d like attached, in an email addressed to firstname.lastname@example.org with the subject line [POETRY or FICTION or NONFICTION or OTHER] SUBMISSION.
 Please attach the work(s) you wish to be considered for publication as a .pdf, Word or Google doc, in an appropriate font such as Times New Roman, Garamond or similar in the email.
-Please submit poetry under three pages of length, nonfiction and fiction prose, please do not exceed 3,000 words in length.
+Please submit poetry under three pages of length and for nonfiction and fiction prose, please do not exceed 3,000 words (~6 pages) in length.
 There is no minimum length.
 We do not consider previously published works, including personal websites, blogs, etc… If this is a simultaneous submission, please indicate so in your cover letter and if your work is accepted elsewhere, please inform us immediately.

 You are welcome to submit as many pieces as you’d like, however, we may only accept one piece for publication.
 Writing submissions require a small reading fee of $1.00 per piece.
 If you are submitting photography or traditional art, you are not required to pay this fee.
 Upon receiving your submission, an invoice will be sent to you via email.
 Your work will not be considered until you have paid the reading fee.
 Once payment is verified, your work will then be read by both our team of readers and our editors.